taltonji2/PreReqChecker/README.md

 ## ValidPrereq
 The purpose of this class is to use the adjacency list to determine whether a course would be possible to take given a hypothetical prerequisite.

-Takes two arguments:
+Takes three arguments:
-- An input file detailing the number of courses related to the department directory
+- An adjlist input file
+- A validprereq input file
 - An output file

 returning YES or NO.